Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 It’s interesting to note that the body mechanics of throwing a baseball and a football are essentially the same.
 The right handed thrower turns sideways and lines up his left arm and left side in the direction of the target.
 He then rocks back shifting his weight onto his right foot and leg as he brings his throwing arm back and up.
 He then shifts his weight forward as he releases the ball and follows through with his throwing arm.
 When you set up to pass as a right-handed quarterback, you completely expose your left side to potential hits from the on-rushing defense.

-If being in this position in the past has resulted in some significant trauma as it did in Mackey’s case, (i.e. being blindsided), then your body and mind will exquisitely remember all the details of this trauma including the memory of your body movements when you were hurt.
-Whenever you find yourself back in this same position, whether it’s to throw another pass or to toss a baseball back to the pitcher, the unconsciously stored details of this trauma in your body/mind will get activated and intrude into your consciousness.
+If being in this position in the past has resulted in some significant physical upset as it did in Mackey’s case, (i.e. being blindsided), then your body and mind will exquisitely remember all the details of this upset including the memory of your body movements when you were hurt.
+Whenever you find yourself back in this same position, whether it’s to throw another pass or to toss a baseball back to the pitcher, the unconsciously stored details of this injury in your body/mind will get activated and intrude into your consciousness.
 As your body remembers you may suddenly begin to feel scared and/or physically tight as you rear back to throw.
 It’s this fear and physical tension that can then interfere with quick, accurate and smooth execution.

 In 1984, the year he was drafted by the San Francisco Giants, Sasser again hurt his left knee sliding into a base and required more surgery to repair torn cartilage.
 Over the course of his career Mackey would have to have this same knee operated on several more times to clean out bone chips.